Using Private and Public Assessments in Security Information Sharing Agreements: Imperfect Public Monitoring: The Role of Centralized Monitoring

-The second general condition, \emph{pairwise full rank}, is a strengthening of individual full rank to pairs of players.
-In essence, it ensures that deviations by players $i$ and $j$ are distinct, as they introduce different distributions over public outcomes.
+The second general condition, \emph{pairwise full rank}, is a strengthening of individual full rank to pairs of firms.
+In essence, it ensures that deviations by firms $i$ and $j$ are distinct, as they introduce different distributions over public outcomes.
 Formally,